LandonSchropp/dotfiles/readme.md

 export PATH='/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/sbin'
 ```

-The last line sets the `$PATH` environment variable for the current session.
+The last line sets the `$PATH` environment variable.
 This only needs to be done for the current shell session.
-Once you set up Oh-My-Zsh later in this guide, this variable will be set whenever the shell starts.
+Once you set up Oh My ZSH later on in this guide, this variable will be set whenever the shell starts.

-Using Homebrew, install some handy little command line utilities:
+Install some handy little command line utilities using Homebrew:

 ```
 brew install wget